DansGit/scraper.py/README.md

 scraper.py
 ==========

-This is where I store my various webscrapers for my projects.
+This is where I store my various web scrapers for my projects.

 Of interest to you may be the scraper.py file, which provides an abstract base class for the scraping of news websites.
 All you have to do is write the extract_links(), extract_metadata(), and maybe the extract_article() methods and